Oil Refining Market Size and Share

 Global Oil Refining Market Report Scope

-Oil refining, also known as petroleum refining, is the industrial process of transforming crude oil (also called petroleum) into various refined products used in everyday life.
+Oil refining, also known as petroleum refining, is the industrial process of transforming crude oil (also referred to as petroleum) into various refined products used in everyday life.
 Crude oil is a complex mixture of hydrocarbons, including gases, liquids, and solids.

 By Product Slate